atcupps/hangul/lib/README.md

 *(hangul compose and decompose)*

 Rust helpers for composing and decomposing Hangul syllable blocks and words.
-The crate in `lib/` exposes small, focused modules for combining jamo into syllables, grouping syllables into words, and mixing Hangul with arbitrary text while enforcing valid Unicode Hangul composition rules.
+This crate xposes small, focused modules for combining jamo into syllables, grouping syllables into words, and mixing Hangul with arbitrary text while enforcing valid Unicode Hangul composition rules.

 ### Modules